-Triple C Housing’s mission is to create permanent supportive housing opportunities coupled with innovative support services empowering individuals to live with dignity and fulfill their utmost potential.
+Triple C Housing’s mission is to create permanent supportive housing opportunities coupled with innovative support services empowering individuals and families to live with dignity and fulfill their utmost potential.
 The three C’s stand for:

 Care: the provision of what is necessary for one’s overall health & welfare.